New Zealand Law Society - Membership FAQs

 Services that are funded by your practising certificate (such as libraries, counselling and mentoring) are available to the whole profession.

-Non-members can still participate in our branches and Sections, but are ineligible for discounted rates for events or the opportunity to vote in branch and Section elections.
+Non-members can still participate in our branches, but are ineligible for discounted rates for events or the opportunity to vote in branch and Section elections.

 How do I pay?